tataisaac/tataisaac/README.md

 ## 👨‍💻 About Me

-I am a Cybersecurity enthausiast and researcher specializing in cyber-forensics and machine learning for digital investigations.
+I am a Cybersecurity enthausiast and researcher with keen interest in cyber-forensics and machine learning for digital investigations with a software developement background.
 My work focuses on designing and developing systems that support detection, forensic analysis, and investigation of malicious and harmful digital activity.

 My primary research involves building forensic-reliable machine learning systems for detecting hate speech and harmful content on social media platforms, with emphasis on evidential integrity, traceability, and investigative usability.